 These labels have also been shared with UPM Raflatac for comparison with their peel test results.

-Unfortunately, due to Covid-19 pandemic, this project is on hold as member sites are working to Government legislation.
+Unfortunately, due to Covid-19 pandemic, this project was on hold as member sites are working to Government legislation.
 Non-essential staff members work from home and only essential bottling personnel are on site under stringent staff separation and cleaning regimes.
-This trial will recommence Spring 2020.
+This trial has now recommenced Spring 2020.

 This project will continue.